kaloklee/Interval_surv/README.md

 The data used are from an 1980 paper in the Organizational Behavior and Human Performance journal, written by Morrison and Schmittlein.
 A copy is attached.

-Interval censored models are not well-convered in the Stan manuel, despite its popularity in real-life applications.
+Interval censored models are not well-covered in the Stan manuel, despite its popularity in real-life applications.

-Two Weibull models are considered for this exercise.
+Two Weibull models are considered for this exercise as of September 25th, 2022.
+I plan to add more models in the future.

-The Stan code's generating quantities block consider parameter uncertainty and process uncertainy.
+A noteworth point is that in the Stan code's generating quantities block, I consider both parameter uncertainty and process uncertainy.

 I use cmdstanR to interface with Stan.
-Users are welcome to use them.
+Users are welcome to use the codes as they see fit.

-Please cite this repository if you do use any code.
+Please cite this repository if you do use the codes.
 Thank you.